-Texas law requires that CPRIT research awards must be made by contract between the applicant and CPRIT.
+Texas law requires that CPRIT research awards be made by contract between the applicant and CPRIT.
 Texas law specifies several components that must be addressed by the award contract, including needed compliance and assurance documentation, budgetary review, and terms relating to intellectual property rights.
-These contract provisions are specified in CPRIT's proposed administrative rules, which are available at www.cprit.state.tx.us.
-The proposed rule related to CPRIT contract provisions, as well as other proposed rules regarding the CPRIT grant process, are expected to become final by November 10, 2009.
-The public, including applicants, are invited to provide written comments to CPRIT on the proposed rules by September 28, 2009.
-Although CPRIT does not anticipate substantive changes to the final rules, to the extent that the final rules adopted by CPRIT materially change application requirements provided herein, applicants will be notified of any changes and provided an opportunity to revise the application to fully comply with the final rules.
+These contract provisions are specified in CPRIT's administrative rules, which are available at www.cprit.state.tx.us.